Rotunda Gallery call for proposals

 Compensation

-We will provide CARFAC (Canadian Artist Representation/Le Front Des Artistes Canadiens) exhibition fees (according to Section A.1.6) to each selected artist.
+We will pay a CARFAC (Canadian Artist Representation/Le Front Des Artistes Canadiens) exhibition fee (according to Section A.1.6) to each selected artist.
 Visit CARFAC’s website to see the current fee listing based on the year of the exhibition.

-Upon acceptance, the selected artists will enter into a contract with the City of Kitchener.
+Upon acceptance, each selected artist will enter into a contract with the City of Kitchener.